symbuzzer/musiki2/BACKGROUNDPLAYBACK.md

 Please note that in the second option, the application is "unconfident" and has full access to the system.
 This is a risky situation.

-URL of this page is: https://raw.githubusercontent.com/symbuzzer/musiki2/safe/BACKGROUNDPLAYBACK.md Download link of the "unconfident" variant of the app: https://github.com/symbuzzer/musiki2/releases/latest/download/youtubemusic.click
+URL of this page: https://raw.githubusercontent.com/symbuzzer/musiki2/safe/BACKGROUNDPLAYBACK.md Download link of the "unconfident" variant of the app: https://github.com/symbuzzer/musiki2/releases/latest/download/youtubemusic.click